G-symmetric spectra, semistability and the multiplicative norm: -symmetric spectra

+\begin{Def}[Enrichments] Given $G$-symmetric spectra $X$ and $Y$, we write $\map_{Sp^{\Sigma}}(X,Y)$ for the space/simplicial set and $\Hom(X,Y)$ for the symmetric spectrum of not necessarily equivariant morphisms, cf. \cite[Sec.
+1.3 and Def.
+2.2.9]{HSS00}.
+Both carry a $G$-action by conjugation, with fixed points $\map_{GSp^\Sigma}(X,Y)$ respectively $\Hom_G(X,Y)$. \end{Def}

-The category of symmetric spectra (both over spaces and simplicial sets) has a closed symmetric monoidal smash product (with right adjoint $\Hom(-,-)$), as constructed in \cite[Section 2]{HSS00}.
-Hence, the category of $G$-symmetric spectra also inherits a symmetric monoidal product by forming the smash product of the underlying non-equivariant spectra and giving it the diagonal $G$-action.
-The following is a formal consequence:
+\begin{Def}[Smash product] The category of $G$-symmetric spectra inherits a symmetric monoidal product by forming the smash product of the underlying non-equivariant spectra (cf. \cite[Sec.
+2]{HSS00}) and giving it the diagonal $G$-action.
+For a fixed $G$-symmetric spectrum $X$, the functor $-\wedge X$ is left adjoint to $\Hom_G(X,-)$. \end{Def}